 First Offense - Work to compensate for damages or make restitution, Parent Contacted and Lunch Detention - OSS depending on the severity of destruction.

-Second Offense - 3 Days OSS
+Second Offense - 3 Days OSS Additional offenses: Determination of the Administration

 Offenses which cause in excess of \$100.00 in loss or damage, which include arson and major vandalism will result in suspension for up to three (3) days and police referral.
 Students will be held responsible for remuneration of damages and be subject to possible expulsion proceedings.